eovipmak/flexra/README.md

-# Minecraft Server Management API
+# Flexra - Game Server Management Panel

-A comprehensive web-based interface for managing Minecraft servers through the Pterodactyl panel API.
-This application provides an easy-to-use dashboard for controlling your Minecraft servers, managing plugins and mods, accessing the console, and configuring server settings.
+A comprehensive web-based interface for managing game servers through the Pterodactyl panel API.
+This application provides an easy-to-use dashboard for controlling your game servers, managing plugins and mods, accessing the console, and configuring server settings.

 ## Features

-- **Server Management**: Start, stop, restart, and monitor your Minecraft servers
+- **Server Management**: Start, stop, restart, and monitor your game servers
 - **Console Access**: View server logs and send commands directly from your browser
-- **Plugin Management**: Search, install, and remove plugins from Modrinth
+- **Plugin Management**: Search, install, and remove plugins from Modrinth (for supported server types)
-- **Mod Management**: Search, install, and remove mods from Modrinth
+- **Mod Management**: Search, install, and remove mods from Modrinth (for supported server types)
 - **Server Settings**: Configure server properties and settings
-- **Startup Parameters**: Customize Java arguments and startup configuration
+- **Startup Parameters**: Customize startup arguments and configuration
 - **File Management**: Browse, edit, and manage server files
+- **Adaptive Interface**: UI adapts based on server type, showing only relevant features

 ## Requirements